End of the World Boundaries for Chiral Quantum Gravity Theories: Introduction

 Morally, the rationale for this relation is that in theories with vector-like spectrum the boundary conditions pair up opposite-chirality degrees of freedom.
 This is the equivalent of a gapping vector-like fermions with a Dirac mass.
 Thus, from this perspective, chirality prevents the existence of weakly coupled mechanisms to gap the set of chiral fermions, hence boundary conditions for chiral theories must involve strong coupling.
 This makes it difficult to formulate such boundary conditions, even in situations with high supersymmetry.

-Although examples of mechanisms gapping chiral non-anomalous sets of fermions have been studied in the context of quantum field theory (see e.g. \cite{Razamat:2020kyf,Tong:2021phe}, also \cite{Wang:2022ucy} for a review), examples of boundary configurations for chiral theories in the context of quantum gravity or string theory are very scarce (one example is given by the bubble of nothing in \cite{Fabinger:2000jd}, when regarded from the 10d perspective).
+Although examples of mechanisms gapping chiral non-anomalous sets of fermions have been studied in the context of quantum field theory (see e.g. \cite{Razamat:2020kyf,Tong:2021phe}, also \cite{Wang:2022ucy} for a review), examples of boundary configurations for chiral theories in the context of quantum gravity or string theory are very scarce (one example is given by the bubble of nothing in \cite{Fabinger:2000jd}, when regarded from the 10d perspective; see also \cite{Friedrich:2023tid} for a proposed construction in 4d compactifications).
 In this paper we take important steps in improving this situation.

 We build explicit boundary ETW configurations for large classes of examples of 6d and 4d chiral theories from string theory compactifications, hence coupled to quantum gravity.
 The examples are constructed by considering a $(d-1)$-dimensional locus of a $d$-dimensional localized chiral field theory in $D$-dimensional spacetime, and regarding the local configuration as a cone over the angular manifold in the $(D-d+1)$-dimensional transverse space around the $(d-1)$-dimensional slice.
 We are thus left with a compactification on the $(D-d)$-dimensional base of the cone, with a potentially chiral spectrum including the $d$-dimensional field theory.
 The cone defines a boundary configuration for the system, with an ETW boundary specified by the $(d-1)$-dimensional slice, which sits at the tip of the cone.
 The actual appearance of chirality in the $d$-dimensional theory is highly non-trivial and requires special physics happening at the $(d-1)$-dimensional locus, the tip of the cone.
 We dub this the Cone Construction or, when it leads to boundary configurations for actual chiral theories, the Chiral Cone Construction.